CSC 8490: Database Systems and File Management

 Phase 08) Midterm report of individuals

 I'll distribute a survey asking each individual some questions about the experience within the group.
-It's meant to be confidential, so submit this phase only to me (no cc to the TA).
+It's meant to be confidential, so submit this phase by email, and only to me (no cc to the TA).

 There are four parts to this phase: